 Stormy conditions set to batter voters as they go to the polling booths

-Met Éireann issues wind and rain warning for Saturday as Storm Ciara crosses the country
+Met Éireann issues wind and rain warnings for weekend as Storm Ciara crosses country

-Storm Ciara, named by the UK Met Office, is set to cross over Ireland on Sunday with a risk of damaging gusts.
-Photograph: iStock

-Met Éireann has issued a wind warning for the whole country for election day.
+Met Éireann has issued yellow wind and rain warnings for the whole country for election day.

 Voters going to the polls on Saturday are likely to have to brave winds gusting at up to 110 km/h and heavy rain.

-It is also going to be an extremely wet weekend with torrential rain on both election day and Sunday across the country with highest concentrations in the west and southwest.
+It is also going to be an extremely wet weekend with torrential rain on both election day and Sunday across the country with highest concentrations in the west and north west.

-The yellow weather warning will take place from 9am on Saturday morning, an hour after the polls open and will last until midnight on Monday morning.
+The yellow wind warning will take place from 9am on Saturday morning, an hour after the polls open and will last until midnight on Monday morning. .

+The yellow rain warning comes into effect on Saturday at noon, and lasts until 3pm on Sunday.

+Heavy rain will spread eastwards across the country on Saturday, with up to 40mm expected.

 Storm Ciara, named by the UK Met Office, is set to cross over Ireland on Sunday with a risk of damaging gusts.